TargetProcess/taucharts-docs/download/README.md

 <link rel="stylesheet" type="text/css" href="//cdn.jsdelivr.net/npm/taucharts@1/build/production/tauCharts.min.css">
 ```

-##Downloading TauCharts using Bower
+##Downloading Taucharts using Bower

-TauCharts is registered as a package with Bower.
+Taucharts is registered as a package with Bower.
 You can install the latest version with the command:

 ```
 bower install taucharts
 ```

-This will install TauCharts to Bower's install directory, the default being bower_components.
+This will install Taucharts to Bower's install directory, the default being bower_components.

-##Downloading TauCharts using npm
+##Downloading Taucharts using npm

-TauCharts is registered as a package with [npm](https://www.npmjs.com/package/taucharts).
+Taucharts is registered as a package with [npm](https://www.npmjs.com/package/taucharts).
 You can install the latest version with the command:

 ```
 npm install taucharts
 ```

-This will install TauCharts to node_modules directory.
+This will install Taucharts to node_modules directory.